 A couple of downsides include potential seizure of your property by creditors and the fact that assets will still be subject to estate taxes.

 Unlike a revocable trust, an irrevocable trust cannot be changed, modified or terminated without the permission of the beneficiary.
 Having transferred your assets into the trust, you, in essence, surrender your rights of ownership to the assets and the trust.

 So, why would you want to do that?

 There are significant tax advantages.
 Assets placed in an irrevocable trust are not taxed when you die.
 They are also protected from creditor lawsuits.
 Furthermore, your family will not have to worry about coming up with the money to pay estate taxes.

 There are advantages and disadvantages to each type of trust.
-Let's talk about the one that will work for you.
-In the greater Boston, Massachusetts area, call the lawyers at Higgins & Gianino, at 888-784-0864 or contact us online.
+Our attorneys can talk with you about the one that will work best for your estate.

 We serve Weymouth and the Greater Boston area of Massachusetts.